Can I Sue My Local or State Government?

 What Kind of Lawyer Do I Need?

-“If I’m injured on a piece of government property, and I’m a prudent plaintiff, then I’m seeking an attorney with experience suing for personal injury claims.
+The type of lawyer you should get depends on the circumstances giving rise to the claim, says Baxter.
+“If I get injured on government property, and I’m a prudent plaintiff, then I’m seeking an attorney with experience suing for personal injury claims.
 If the police violated my civil rights, I would try to find a good civil rights attorney.”

 Regardless of the specific claim, “You need to find someone who has experience bringing that type of claim because there are nuances.
 There are certain things that, if you’ve never done it before or don’t have any experience in suing governments, you could easily overlook.”